csvidit/nextjs-portfolio/README.md

 # nextjs-main-landing

+** For the best experience, view on a laptop/PC.
+There currently are some issues with viewing this website on small mobile screens **

 In-production integrated portfolio, combining my projects in CS, academic papers, and original literature together.
 Made in NextJS with a number of other libraries, including

 * [tailwindcss](https://tailwindcss.com)